 Activities and programs

-Specific programs of the Institute will include:
+Specific programs of the Institute include:

 - promoting and maximising the benefit from visiting scholars and fellowships for all members of our academic community